labria/nomic-base/rules.md

 #### 109: French Couter-Revolution
-> 1) Everyone must be referred to as 'Gentlemen' or 'Brother in bussiness'
+> a) Everyone must be referred to as 'Gentlemen' or 'Brother in bussiness'
 >
-> 2) A monarch can be elected, and they are in charge of keeping things at peace and prevent rule breaking
+> b) A monarch can be elected, and they are in charge of keeping things at peace and prevent rule breaking
 >
-> 3) Taxes are 1 egg to the monarchy each 3 proposals elected, taking out a point and giving it to the player entitled as monarch
+> c) Taxes are 1 egg to the monarchy each 3 proposals elected, taking out a point and giving it to the player entitled as monarch
 >
-> 4) You must put in the word "baguette" in anything you do (titles descripcion exc.)
+> d) You must put in the word "baguette" in anything you do (titles descripcion exc.)

 #### 110: Coming Back to Life